 An overflowing inbox.
 Distracting notifications all day long.
 The urgent burying the important.

 Most of us have an inbox that looks like this.
 It's stressful.
 It's disorganized.
-And it’s holding us back, letting our team down, and causing us to miss important opportunities.
+And it’s holding us back, letting our team down, and causing us to miss significant opportunities.

 What if your inbox looked like this every day:

 Feels much calmer, doesn’t it?
-This is what Inbox Zero looks like.
+That’s what Inbox Zero looks like.

 In this guide, we’ll cover the Inbox Zero Method from A-Z:

-The best part?
-You’ll learn how to Inbox Zero in just ~15 minutes each day.
-We'll also cover some helpful Gmail and Outlook tips to help you get there.
+The kicker: You’ll learn to Inbox Zero in just ~15 minutes daily.
+We’ve also included helpful email hacks to help you regain control of your inbox.

-Using Superhuman isn’t necessary, but it’ll help.
-Inbox Zero principles apply to all kinds of email clients.
+Using Superhuman isn’t required, but it’ll help.
+Inbox Zero principles apply to all email clients.

-If you want to be more productive, or if the number of unread emails in your inbox makes you anxious, this guide is for you.
+If you want to be more productive or the number of unread emails in your inbox makes you anxious, this guide is for you.

-Before we dive in, let’s start with the basics.
+Before we dive in, let’s cover the basics:

-The goal: triage your inbox quickly to reduce clutter and manage emails effectively.
+The goal: triage your emails quickly to reduce clutter and streamline your inbox.